-PJM reformed its Minimum Offer Price Rule (MOPR), first in 2011, and again in 2013, precisely in order to prevent the anti-competitive effects of a solicitation process that is limited to new resources.13 Generally, the MOPR is intended to prevent the exercise of buyer-side market power in RPM Auctions.14 The Commission agreed with parties, including the Market Monitor, who argued that a reformed MOPR was necessary to prevent such solicitations being used to suppress prices in RPM auctions.15 Lack of an adequate MOPR would have strongly deterred new entry based on competition.
-The current MOPR specifically includes a competitive entry exception for new resources procured in competitive solicitations, provided that such solicitations do not exclude resources based on whether they are new or existing, or for other non-competitive reasons.16 13 See 135 FERC ¶ 61,022; 143 FERC ¶ 61,090.
+The exclusion of already constructed and existing resources from the RFP renders the solicitation process non competitive.
+Existing units can and do provide capacity that meets any reasonable reliability objective.
+Indeed, units must exist in order to deliver capacity.
+PJM reformed its Minimum Offer Price Rule (MOPR), first in 2011, and again in 2013, precisely in order to prevent the anti-competitive effects of a solicitation process that is limited to new resources.
+Generally, the MOPR is intended to prevent the exercise of buyer-side market power in RPM Auctions.
+The Commission agreed with parties, including the Market Monitor, who argued that a reformed MOPR was necessary to prevent such solicitations being used to suppress prices in RPM auctions.
+Lack of an adequate MOPR would have strongly deterred new entry based on competition.
+Indeed, planned units can create significant reliability concerns.
+CPV offered and cleared the unit subject to the RFP in the RPM Base Residual Auction for the 2016/2017 Delivery Year, but it will not be delivered and it is expected to be replaced.
+The unit also cleared for the 2017/2018 Delivery Year, but at this time it remains unclear whether significant steps to move forward with construction will occur in time for CPV to meet that obligation. &lt;sup>14 See 135 FERC ¶ 61,022; 143 FERC ¶ 61,090.